fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 - Username = icinga2
 - Password = icinga2

-You should see a positive feedback, saying that the configuration bas been successfully validated.
+You should (hopefully) get a positive feedback.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-14.png)

-If you do not get this message but an error message, check if you have mistyped or are using different users/passwords than specified.
+If errors occur, check on typos.

-Configure Icinga Transport commands.
+Next, define how you want to send commands to you monitoring environment.
 In this codelab, we are setting up `Local Command File` transport type.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-15.png)

 Where,

 - Transport name = icinga2
-- Transport type = LOcal Command File
+- Transport type = Local Command File
 - Command File = /var/run/icinga2/cmd/icinga2.cmd

-Next, define your custom variables to protect.
+Next, fill out the settings to protect your monitoring environment against prying eyes.

 ![Icinga Web 2 Wizard](./img/biti-ipm-icinga-installation-wizard-16.png)